thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ### Adding new property to the CRD

-* Lets add new property to the CRD called `Name`, latter we will see how we can read this value from the reconciler code and print this in log
+* Let's add new property to the CRD called `Name`, latter we will see how we can read this value from the reconciler code and print this in log

 * The `Name` property should be updated in the api/v1alpha1/`*_types.go`, where `v1alpha1` is the version used in the `operator-sdk create api` command.

 * The new property is updated in the `GreetSpec` struct.

-    * On top of the new property we add two markers which will perform length validation (comments 1 and 2).
+    * On top of the new property we add two markers to perform length validation (comments 1 and 2).

-    * Note, the comment `//Name of the resource` will be displayed in the CRD, when we create one from this project using `make manifests`.
+    * Note, the comment `//Name of the resource` above new property this will be displayed in the CRD as description.
+To create a new CRD from the project use `make manifests` the file will be created under 'config/crd/bases/'.
 Once deployed to the cluster the same will be displayed in `kubectl explain <crd-resource>`

-    * Other section of the type.go file remains unchanged
+    * Other section of the `greet_type.go` file remains unchanged

-* With the below change, if we issue \`make

 ```go
 package v1alpha1